 During his years in Dunedin Dan began intermittently playing with several local pub and ceilidh bands and eventually weaselled his way into the band Blackthorn, of which he was a member for several years.
 Whilst working on his graduate degree he was involved in the formation of the Scottish Power-Trad band, Cantrip (formerly known to MI5 as the Edinburgh Four), to which he retains his membership twenty some years on.
 Since Cantrip’s inception he has also worked, peripherally, with groups such as Salsa Celtica, Doolin and the Vermont, “Celtic” rock-folkers, Prydein.
 In more recent years he has been a part of Pipers’ Den, with Hazen Metro and Tristan Henderson; Anxty, with Eric McDonald (sic.) and If You Must Know, with Rachel Clementé.
-Back in the days before social gatherings became potentially fatal biohazards, Dan devoted a fair amount of his energy and limited concentration to playing for Scottish Country Dancing with Parcel of Rogues, whose constituents include Sue Petrov and Calum Pasqua, as well as himself.
+Back in the days before social gatherings became potentially lethal biohazards, Dan devoted a fair amount of his energy and limited concentration to playing for Scottish Country Dancing with Parcel of Rogues, whose constituents include Sue Petrov and Calum Pasqua, as well as himself.

 These days, when not performing, practicing or teaching Dan whiles away his time in the forests of southern Vermont working as a carpenter and general maker and repairist of things.